virtuoushub/minecrift/README.md

 - Ctrl P while not in a menu to turn distortion on / off.
 Sometimes useful if the offset mouse pointer is a pain in the menus.
 Ctrl-Alt P to toggle chromatic aberration correction.
-- Ctrl L toggles headtracking ON/OFF.
+- Ctrl L toggles head-tracking ON/OFF.
 Ctrl-Alt L toggles tracking prediction ON/OFF.
 It is OFF by default.
 - Ctrl U changes the HUD distance.
 Ctrl-Alt U changes the HUD scale.
 Ctrl-Alt Y toggles opacity on the HUD.